Assistive Technology Expertise.

 - Video magnification systems.

-“Hello!
-My name is Terry Martin, president, and owner of Voilà Technology, Inc. I am so glad that you are taking the time to explore the company site.
+Hi!
+My name is Terry Martin, founder of Voilà Technology, Inc. I am so glad that you are taking the time to explore the company site.
 As you are browsing the site, if you have any questions, please feel free to contact me through the contact form, email, or calling my office phone.
-It is my desire to make sure that you have a rewarding and inspiring visit.
+It is my desire to make sure that you have a rewarding and inspiring experience.
+To learn more, please check out the company videos.
+I think you will find the very informative.

 It has been a very long and difficult journey for me to get to this point.
 Three months after birth, I was declared legally blind.
 There is no vision in my right eye and some usable vision in my left.
 My first major challenge was to attend a rural public school nestled in the heart of the Adirondack Mountains during the 60s and 70s.
 This was at a time when legally blind people were typically sent to the New York State School for the Blind.
 When I was in the first grade, my elementary school principal immediately addressed my challenges and found an old large print Royal typewriter and I was off and running writing away!